Bread-Overdose/FRST_log_cleaner/README.md

 * Added automatic detection for `FRST.txt` and `Addition.txt` in these directories (Desktop, Documents, Downloads) based on the user's OS.
 * No need to manually input file paths, simply type "clean" to start the process.
-* Ensured compatibility with Windows, Linux, and macOS.
+* Compatible with Windows, Linux, and macOS.
 * Convenient for help providers using a different OS than the infected patient.

 ## How to use: